 |8.||Canon 6D||Y||mono / mono||Y||-||mini||2.0||Y||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D1X has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D1X was succeeded by the Nikon D2X.
+Both the 7D Mark II and the D1X have been discontinued, but can regularly be found used on ebay.
+The D1X was replaced by the Nikon D2X, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.